A selection of popular topics that can help answer questions

 No this depends entirely on the premise owner.
 However, the number of person declaration should be submitted accordingly.
-If premise owner refuses and a lease agreement is signed, tenants may opt for from F2 for a Temporary recognition of tenant.
+Download Form H for number of person declaration.
+If premise owner refuses and a lease agreement is signed, tenants may opt for and download From F2 for a Temporary recognition of tenant.

 If you require removing your current water and/ or electricity supply you may apply for the disconnection of supply and removal of the meter from its current location.
-Download a Service Removal Registration Form from here and submit it at our Customer Contact Centre Offices.
+Download the Service Removal Registration Forms from here: Form C Form Ce and submit it at our Customer Contact Centre Offices.
 You should note that before removing the service you will be required to pay of all outstanding bills.
 In addition, before closing your billing account you will be requested to pay all addition consumption which is recorded prior to the removal of the metering devices.